Forte-Service-Company-Ltd/float128/README.md

 - **Medium-size mantissas (38 digits)**: This is the more gas efficient representation of a floating-point number when it comes to arithmetic since all the operations, including results, will fit inside a 256-bit word.
 This representation, however, offers a limited storage for the number which might not be enough for ocasions where very high precision is required.

-- **Large-size mantissas (72 digits)**: This is the more precise representation of a floatint-point number since it can store 72 significand digits of information.
-The trade-off is higher gas consumption as its arithmetic will require 512-bit multiplication and division which can be expensive operations.
+- **Large-size mantissas (72 digits)**: This is the more precise representation of a floatint-point number since it can store 72 significant digits of information.
+The trade-off is higher gas consumption as its arithmetic will require 512-bit multiplication and division which can be expensive.

 #### Maximum exponent and mantissa-size autoscaling